 - Prepare a Residential Lease Agreement

-Selling won’t be easy if the home has personal significance to you, but there are several instances when you should consider putting it up for sale.
+It won’t be easy to sell an inherited property if the home has personal significance to you.
+But there are several instances when you should consider putting it up for sale.

 Selling your inherited property may be the best option if: